pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 ### Step 1.
 Configure TiDB Lightning

-Use the following command to save the default configuration of TiDB Lightning to file `tidb-lightning-values.yaml`:
+Use the following command to save the default configuration of TiDB Lightning to the `tidb-lightning-values.yaml` file:

 {{< copyable "shell-regular" >}}